paketo-buildpacks/paketo-website/content/docs/howto/java.md

 The following environment variable configures the JVM version at build-time.

 * `BP_JVM_VERSION`
-  * Defaults to the latest LTS version at the time of release.
+  * Defaults to the latest 11.x version at the time of release.
-  * Configures a specific JDK or JRE version.
+  * Configures a specific JDK or JRE version (specify only the major version).
   * *Example*: Given `BP_JVM_VERSION=8` or `BP_JVM_VERSION=8.*` the buildpack will install the latest patch releases of the Java 8 JDK and JRE.

 ### Install a Specific JVM Type